UniversalDependencies/docs/_fr/dep/csubj-pass.md

 ---

 A clausal passive subject is a clausal syntactic subject of a passive clause.
-It is not a very common construction in French.
+It is not a very common construction in French (6 occurences in the 6 corpora).
 In the example below, _qu'il avait triché_ is the clausal subject.

 ~~~ sdparse
 Qu'il avait triché était cru par tout le monde . \n That he cheated was believed by everyone .
 csubj:pass(cru, triché)
 ~~~

-Currently FrenchSpoken does not use the `csubj:pass` relation.